 Court costs are generally incurred upon the start of a court case, where some of the work completed may attract a fee.
 Court fees can often surpass the actual monetary value of the case, which means a court case should be carefully considered before incurring court costs.

-In England and Wales, there are several methods to gain financial assistance with incurred court costs; however, you may be required to provide evidence of financial hardship or an otherwise inability to pay your own court costs.
-This is designed to give all individuals the same access to justice, regardless of the cost of a court case.
+In England and Wales, there are several ways to gain financial assistance with court costs; however, you may be required to provide evidence of financial hardship or an otherwise inability to pay your own court costs.

 There are several different ways you can gain assistance with paying court costs.
 The primary methods are:

 - EX160 Form

 An EX160 form allows application for court fee remission.
 You may not have to pay a fee, or you may get some money off if you: